droptica/drupal-agents-md/README.md

 - [ ] Add selected items to AGENTS.md

 ## Phase 6: Finalize
-- [ ] Save as AGENTS.md in project root
 - [ ] Show summary: found / replaced / removed / added
 - [ ] Delete the temporary `./tmp/agents-md-tasks.md` file

 --- CHECKLIST END ---

-2. Read AGENTS-TEMPLATE.md and follow all HTML comment guides (HOW TO DISCOVER...)
+3. Read AGENTS.md and follow all HTML comment guides (HOW TO DISCOVER...)
-3. Execute all discovery steps from Phase 1
+4. Execute all discovery steps from Phase 1
-4. **STOP after Phase 1** - show me what you found and wait for my confirmation before proceeding
+5. **STOP after Phase 1** - show me what you found and wait for my confirmation before proceeding
-5. If you're unsure about ANY value (prefix, theme name, etc.) - ASK, don't guess
+6. If you're unsure about ANY value (prefix, theme name, etc.) - ASK, don't guess
-6. Replace all placeholders from Phase 2
+7. Replace all placeholders from Phase 2 (edit AGENTS.md directly)
-7. Fill sections from Phase 3
+8. Fill sections from Phase 3
-8. Cleanup from Phase 4
+9. Cleanup from Phase 4
-9. **STOP at Phase 5** - show numbered list of proposed additions, wait for my response
+10. **STOP at Phase 5** - show numbered list of proposed additions, wait for my response
-10. Add selected items, then finalize (Phase 6)
+11. Add selected items, then finalize (Phase 6)

 After customization, show me:
 - What you found in the project